-To know in-depth Buddhist history, sect, temples, architectures, arts, doctrines, ideas, you can pay a visit to the one of the Four Sacred Buddhist Mountain – Mount Emei, the largest stone Buddha in the world – Leshan Giant Buddha and famous temples in Chengdu.
+To know in-depth Buddhist history, sects, temples, architectures, arts, doctrines, ideas, you can pay a visit to one of the Four Sacred Buddhist Mountain – Mount Emei, the largest stone Buddha in the world – Leshan Giant Buddha and famous temples in Chengdu.
 The Buddhism journey to Sichuan will be real spiritual baptism!

 Taoism (or Daoism) is the indigenous religion in China.
 Taoism tends to emphasize various themes of the I Ching, the Tao Te Ching and Zhuangzi, such as naturalness, spontaneity, simplicity, detachment from desires, and most important of all, wu wei which means harmony between human and nature.
 However, the concepts of those keystone texts cannot be interpreted as Taoism as a whole.

 Sichuan is the important birthplace of Taoism.
 Laozi who is traditionally regarded as the founder of Taoism and is author of the Tao Te Ching has great relationship with Qingyang Palace in Chengdu.
 In the late of Eastern Han Dynasty, Zhang Daoling founded the Way of the Celestial Masters sect of Taoism which is also known as the way of the Five Pecks of Rice.
 Zhang learnt Tao in Mount Heming and later came to Mount Qingcheng where he ascended to heaven and became immortal.
 Hence, Mount Qingcheng was regarded as holy mountain of “the Way of the Celestial Masters”, attracted many celestial masters to seek for Tao.
-The eleven important Taoist temples on Mount Qingcheng reflect the traditional architecture of western Sichuan and include the Erwang Temple, the Fulong Temple, the Changdao Temple built over the place where Zhang Daoling preached his doctrines, and the Jianfu Palace (formerly the Zhangren Temple).
+The eleven important Taoist temples on Mount Qingcheng reflect the traditional architecture of western Sichuan, such as Erwang Temple, Fulong Temple, Changdao Temple built over the place where Zhang Daoling preached his doctrines, and Jianfu Palace (formerly the Zhangren Temple).
 Want to have a deep understanding about Tao and live a harmony life with nature?
 Come and visit the Taoist temples and mountains in Sichuan now!